 The Pazzi family were all either hung, arrested or banished from Florence.
 All of their lands and property were confiscated.
 The Pazzi name and coat of arms were perpetually suppressed.
 Their shield with its dolphins was obliterated everywhere.
 Well……Almost everywhere!

-I photographed this surviving Pazzi Crest at Castello di Trebbio
+I photographed this surviving Pazzi Crest at Castello del Trebbio

 Not everything was as dire as the story of the Pazzi Conspiracy.
-When starting your day in Florence, you take a gorgeous winding drive through the Tuscan hills before arriving at the Costello.
-They still produce wonderful Chianti wines and delicious Olive Oil on the property as well as cultivating saffron.
+When starting from Florence, you take a gorgeous winding drive through the Tuscan hills before arriving at the castle.
+They produce wonderful Chianti wines and delicious Olive Oil on the property as well as cultivating saffron.
 During our visit, we were treated to a in depth tour of the castle including the wine cellar and Conspiracy chamber.

-Chianti Getting Happy in a barrel in the Castello di Trebbio Wine Cellar
+Chianti Getting Happy in a barrel in the Castello del Trebbio Wine Cellar

 After our property tour, we were treated to an authentic Tuscan feast in the Dining Hall.
 The Proprietor took us through olive oil and wine tastings as we consumed course after course of heavenly food.
 Bottles of their lush Chianti wines were set on the table for all to enjoy.
 At the end of our meal we were given small glasses of sweet Vin Santo wine with our dessert.